Corionis/ELS/deploy/README.md

 ELS has not been tested on Apple systems although provisions have been made in the code for Apple macOS.

+At the simplest all that is needed to run ELS is ELS.jar and Java.
+The rest is for the convenience of the user and recommended for workstations users, as opposed to developers.

 ## Installation

 Unpack the Linux or Windows archive in the desired location.